-Every student is required to be enrolled in either MUS 111: Semi-Private Voice, MUS 112: Private Vocal Instruction, or MUS 212: Private Vocal Instruction each of their resident semesters.
+Every student is required to be enrolled in MUS 112: Private Voice and MUS 131: Choral in their first and second semester as well as MUS 212: Private Vocal Instruction and MUS 231: Master Chorale in their resident semester.

 Students must earn a final grade of "C" or higher for all required courses.